hayhan/loganalyzer/README.md

 ### Configuration files

-Configuration files include a base one at analyzer/config/config.yaml and an overloaded one at data/persist/LOG_TYPE/config_overload.yaml, which is a sub-set of the former one.
-The system loads the based config firstly and then update the in-memory contents with the overloaded one.
+Configuration files include a base one at analyzer/config/config.yaml and an overwrite one at data/persist/LOG_TYPE/config_overwrite.yaml, which is a sub-set of the former one.
+The system loads the based config firstly and then update the in-memory contents with the overwrite one.

 ### Train / Validate the model